pzq123456/LSGI533/reports/Report1.md

 Now, we have the satellite's position in the ECSF coordinate system from the Broadcast Ephemerides.

 ## 3. Satellite clock error algorithms
+As we mationed in the 2.1, $a_0, a_1, a_2$ are polynomial coefficients of the satellite clock error.
+More specifically, $a_0$ is the clock bias, $a_1$ is the clock drift, and $a_2$ is the acceleration of the related clock.
+So the satellite clock error can be calculated as follows:

+$$ \delta t_k = a_0 + a_1(t' - t_c) + a_2(t' - t_c)^2 \tag{3.1} $$

+where $t'$ is the observation time, $t_c$ is the reference epoch of the satellite clock.

+The equation (3.1) only works for stable satellite clocks(small drift, small acceleration and stable bias).
+In the case of SA (selective availability), the clock bias must be modelled for every measuring epoch.
+$$ \delta t = a_{0i}, t = t_i \tag{3.2} $$

+The essence of high-precision GPS positioning is high-precision time measurement, because every tiny error in time measurement can lead to a large error in distance measurement when multiplied by the speed of light.
+The satellite clock error can be divided into three parts:

+1. When factored with the speed of light, c: This kind of clock error can lead to a distance error of $c \delta t_k$.
+2. When factored with the speed of satellites: No implicit like the other two, but it can lead to a distance error of $v_s \delta t_k$.
+3. When factored with the working frequency: This kind of clock error can lead to a phase error of $c \delta t_k / \lambda$.

 ## 4. Receiver positioning algorithms with Pseuorange Measurements

 ## References
 1. GPS: Theory, Algorithms and Applications, by Guochang Xu.
 Springer, 2007. doi: https://doi.org/10.1007/978-3-662-50367-6